CISMM/PSFEstimator/README.txt

 (exluding quotes) throughout the source tree (within files and file names) with a string appropriate to your project:

-  "VisualPSFOptimizer"   - used in variables and paths "Visual PSF Optimizer" - used for presentation to humans "vpsfo"                        - prefix for library names
+  "PSFEstimator"   - used in variables and paths
+  "PSF Estimator" - used for presentation to humans "psfe"                        - prefix for library names

 CHANGE ICONS

 There are two icon files, one for Mac OS X and one for Windows.
-These are located in apps/VisualPSFOptimizer/installer/MacOSX/VisualPSFOptimizer.icns apps/VisualPSFOptimizer/installer/Win32/Win32Icon.ico
+These are located in apps/PSFEstimator/installer/MacOSX/PSFEstimator.icns apps/PSFEstimator/installer/Win32/Win32Icon.ico

 Modify these icons using appropriate tools.
 On Mac OS X, Icon Composer works well.
 On Windows, you can download one of numerous icon editors.